 Bipolar Anger Outbursts

-The first step is knowing your anger and what triggers it.
-One way to do this is to keep a mood journal or a download a mood app and track your ups and downs throughout the day.
+If you want to reduce your anger, you'll need to think about past events to find out what triggers your emotions.
+It may also help to monitor your triggers over time.
+To do this effectively, you may want to keep a mood journal or a download a mood app that helps you track your ups and downs throughout the day.

 Take A Timeout